 The present city of Hisar, one of the important cities of North India, is located at 2905’5″north latitude and 75045’55” east longitudes.
-It is situated one hundred sixty four kilometers west to Delhi on the National Highway number ten.
+It is situated one hundred sixty four kilometers west to Delhi on the National Highway number nine.

 Location and Situation